Olmstedville, New York

 Olmstedville is a hamlet in the town of Minerva in Essex County, New York, United States, in the Adirondack Park.

 Historically, it has been the largest settlement in the town of Minerva.
-Today, it has its own post office (ZIP Code 12857) and Minerva Central School is located there.
+Today, it has its own post office, and Minerva Central School is located there.
 One of two stations of Minerva Fire & Rescue is also located in Olmstedville.
 The community still remains as the largest hamlet in the town.
-Telephone service is provided by the 518-251 exchange in North Creek.
+Telephone service is provided by the 518-251 exchange in North Creek, New York.